Characters of Persona 4: Taro Namatame

 The player can trap Namatame in the TV world where his Shadow will kill him as the police would not send him to prison for finding him mentally unstable, which automatically ends the game.
 If Yu convinces his friends to spare him as they need to learn Namatame's true motives.
 In reality, Namatame had figured out after Mayumi's death that her appearance on the Midnight Channel had foreshadowed her murder, and he sought out Saki Konishi in order to warn her.
 After she died as well, Namatame tried to contact the police and Tohru Adachi tricked him into throwing people into the TV to "protect" them from the killer; after the victims began to turn up alive after his kidnappings, he believed he was truly helping them.
+He only realized his terrible mistake when he entered the TV world personally, at which point his mental state fractured.
 Like Yu and Adachi, he was given the power to enter the TV world by Izanami.
 During the epilogue of Persona 4 Golden, with Kunino-Sagiri revealed to be a splintered fragment of Izanami, Namatame has been cleared of all charges due to lack of evidence and is running for the position of Mayor of Inaba, inspired by the protagonists' work.